For 25 years, I hid a big part of myself, convinced that if people knew, they would reject me.

 An updated 2023 study by Deloitte found that 60% of employees hide a part of their identity at work.

-Hi, I’m Ruth, and I work with leaders to build cultures where employees can unhide, thrive, and belong.
+Hi, I’m Ruth, and I work with leaders to transform cultures where employees can unhide, thrive, and belong.

 For over 25 years, I led organizations in the nonprofit sector, where I saw firsthand the power of embracing differences—both visible and invisible—to unlock creativity, connection, and innovation.